-Match Education is on the forefront of education reform and is replicating the Match Charter Public School's full-time, in school, professional tutoring corps in other schools and districts across America.
+Match Education is on the forefront of education reform and has replicated the Match Charter Public School's full-time, in school, professional tutoring corps in other schools and districts.

 Match Corps: Chicago works with 15 of the lowest performing high schools in Chicago as part of a gold-standard two-year study run by the University of Chicago.
 Partnered with the research-based program Becoming a Man (B.A.M.), this groundbreaking 2x2 study is investigating the effect of our full-time tutoring model on reducing violent behavior and improving the academic performance of at-risk boys in high school.
 This experiment has never been properly done before and is a one of a kind opportunity.
 If we produce strong results (as we expect) then this study will prove that high dosage tutoring is the most effective tool that schools can use to drive student achievement.

 Click here to learn about the structure of the study in Chicago, the researchers behind it and the B.A.M. program.

 Fellows guarantee the academic success of students by focusing intently on individualizing instruction and building personal and meaningful relationships with their students.
 They will receive all instructional materials, developed by a site-specific curriculum writer; with close alignment to Illinois state standards, assessments, and instruction particular to the school.
 The curriculum writer will preview all materials with Fellows prior to its delivery to students, to answer specific questions.